 for more details on the remission conditions.

-Residential properties transferred into trusts for housing developers will continue to be subject to ABSD rate of 40% (5% non-remittable; plus 35% remitted upfront subject to conditions).
+Residential properties transferred into trusts for housing developers are subject to ABSD rate of 40% (5% non-remittable; plus 35% remitted upfront subject to conditions).

 A. Whether the Buyer is an Individual or an Entity

 - An unincorporated association